 - Using clean towels

-- Not touching your eyes with your hands
+- Avoid touching your infected eye with your hands

 - Not sharing towels